ToriMagin/Project2_KingsCountryHousing/README.md

 * long - Longitude coordinate
 * sqft_living15 - The square footage of interior housing living space for the nearest 15 neighbors
 * sqft_lot15 - The square footage of the land lots of the nearest 15 neighbors

+The target variable will be the sale price of the home, as the goal is to build a model to predict price.
+We selected features related to the house as the important predictor features.